David-Cola/David-Cola.github.io/README.md

 ### Initial Concentration

+The initial concentration represents the ratio of a mass to a given volume in this case is mg/L. The time of the final concentration determines the run duration of the analysis.
+As the model stands now, there is no data in the model to represent the concentration after the final concentration time.
+There have been discussions to plot data past the final concentration time but these will just be estimations.

 ### Output Concentration
 The output concentration is given in units of mass divided by volume, however, this number is also adjusted
 ### Output Time
+The output time on the parameters tab represents the time units in the

 ### Exporting Data